- What goes into my yellow-lid bin?

 No bedding, curtains, pillows, clothing, toys, furniture, shoes, backpacks, electrical appliances, hoses, dripper lines or scrap metal.

 No chemical, fuel, oil or poison containers can be recycled through kerbside collection, so remember, ‘when in doubt throw it out’ into red-lid bin.
-However, we may accept larger drums/containers if you bring them into to our Chaston St site, so please phone to confirm.
+However, we may accept certain larger plastic drums from businesses if brought to our Chaston St site after phoning to confirm suitability.

 For a detailed list of what does not going into you bin, please view our Fact Sheet.